nandhra702/Project_What_Why/src/content/blog/optimizing-sveltekit/+optimizing-sveltekit.md

 Generating all the different formats and sizes for each image manually is tedious, so I'd like to automate this process.

-SvelteKit actually has a built-in image component that can accomplish this, called `<enhanced:img>`.
+SvelteKit actually has a built-in image component that can accomplish this, called `&lt;enhanced:img&gt;`.
 Back when I started building the site it was still quite buggy and did not fully support the type of dynamic importing I use for project/blog page images.
 The `svelte-image` library seemed to be a good solution, but I decided to write my own image component for simplicity and more fine-grained control.

-Even though I am not using the `<enhanced:img>` component itself, I can still take advantage of its `enhanced` query to generate the different sizes and formats for each image.
+Even though I am not using the `&lt;enhanced:img&gt;` component itself, I can still take advantage of its `enhanced` query to generate the different sizes and formats for each image.
 This relies on the amazing `vite-imagetools` plugin, which provides a ton of different directives for image processing.

 To do this, `enhancedImages` needs to be added to `vite.fconfig.js`: